toto1234567890/fondamental-analysis/README.md

    - Volatility (lower = better)
    - Better performance = Better score

-**but you can choose over different strategies :
+**but you can choose over different strategies or made your own (see weighted_metrics in config folder):
 ```python
 STRATEGIES = {
     'balanced': {